The documentation in this section explains core Fleet concepts. Pick one below to proceed.

 the Kubernetes CLI,

-, performs client-side apply. - Server-side apply: this apply strategy sets up KubeFleet to apply resources via the new server-side apply mechanism.
+kubectl, performs client-side apply. - Server-side apply: this apply strategy sets up KubeFleet to apply resources via the new server-side apply mechanism.

 - Report Diff mode: this apply strategy instructs KubeFleet to check for configuration differences between the resource on the hub cluster and its counterparts among the member clusters; no apply op will be performed.
 For more information, see the ReportDiff Mode How-To Guide.